Fix ERR_EMPTY_RESPONSE on Windows 10, All Browsers [Chrome, Edge]

 - Select Internet Protocol Version 4 (TCP/IPv4) and click on Properties.

-Err_empty_response error can be problematic and prevent you from accessing the Internet, but we hope that you managed to fix it by using one of our solutions.
+The ERR_EMPTY_RESPONSE error in Windows 10 can be problematic and prevent you from accessing the Internet, but we hope that you managed to fix it by using one of our solutions.